-A: Unless a child has a learning disability (struggles to understand content being taught), I recommend students begin at grade level.
-I use four methods when teaching composition that allows for such
+A: Unless a child has a learning disability (struggles to understand content being taught), it is recommended that students begin at grade level.
+These four methods are used when teaching composition that allows for such:

-For all compositions we complete each year, each is broken down into small portions following a step by step process.
-Additionally, I model each and every step of the process and each and every part of the composition.
-This allows students to receive a small amount of instruction and an example (my model) and apply what they learn immediately.
-I repeat this process over time in order to build autonomy.
+For all compositions we complete each year, each is broken down into small portions following a step-by-step process.
+Additionally, each and every step of the process and each and every part of the composition is modeled.
+This allows students to receive a small amount of instruction and an example (Mr. Stephen’s model) and apply what they learn immediately.
+This process is repeated over time in order to build autonomy.

-I also teach and model the value of organizing thoughts before writing.
+Mr. Stephens also teaches and models the value of organizing thoughts before writing.
 Organizing each part of the composition before drafting allows students to focus primarily on content (what they want to say).
 If a composition is planned in detail before the writing begins, students are allowed to focus on the structure of the composition when drafting rather than the content of the composition.
-In my opinion, this is one of the most important steps when writing and one that is often missed.
+In my opinion, This is one of the most important steps when writing and one that is often missed.

-Because I use this approach, most students can “jump in” at grade level and succeed.
+Because of this approach, most students can “jump in” at grade level and succeed.
 If you are still unsure, you are welcome to contact Customer Service for a specific recommendation.

-A: First, let me say that there is a host of excellent writing curricula on the market.
-We are always open to recommend other writing programs that fit well with families; nonetheless, I believe there are a few things that set us apart from other writing curricula in the homeschool market.
+A: There is a host of excellent writing curricula on the market.
+We are always open to recommend other writing programs that fit well with families; nonetheless, we believe there are a few things that set us apart from other writing curricula in the homeschool market.

 1. Student Centered

-Because I teach directly to the student in each lesson, students can learn and complete the assignments while parents facilitate and monitor.
-With a student centered program students have control of their learning and are often more energized and empowered to learn.
+Mr. Stephens teaches directly to the student in each lesson, students can learn and complete the assignments while parents facilitate and monitor.
+With a student-centered program, students have control of their learning and are often more energized and empowered to learn.

 2. Not Parent Intensive (Low Prep Time)